bryanwweber/pelican-redirect/README.md

 Content here
 ```

-Assuming this file is now going to be served from `blog-posts/a-simple-title.html`, a file will be written to `blog-posts/2021/07/21/a-sample-title.html` that redirects to the new URL.s
+Assuming this file is now going to be served from `blog-posts/a-simple-title.html`, a file will be written to `blog-posts/2021/07/21/a-sample-title.html` that redirects to the new URL.

+If `original_url` does not have a file extension, or the file extension is something other than `.htm` or `.html`, then `original_url` is assumed to be a directory and `index.html` is appended to the URL.

 ## Bulk Usage